TertiusE/Messaging_App/README.md

 ## Overview
 <img src="https://i.postimg.cc/1z1Tz1KZ/Light-Mode.png" alt="drawing" width="100%"/>

-MyMessages ius a chat messaging app providing user authentication, real-time communication, and support for iOS and Android.
+MyMessages is a chat messaging app providing user authentication, real-time communication, and support for iOS and Android.
 The app provides a custom messaging experience with different options to select from, including dark/light mode, changing fonts, and different colour themes.
 Users can also change their profile settings, such as adding a profile photo or updating their personal information.

 ## Screens